aulicksah/gritcoders-community-portal/README.md

 - We believe in “If you want to go fast, go alone.
 If you want to go far, go together”.
 - Let’s utilize this platform to have fun and networking.

+INITIATIVE:
+If anyone wants to take initiative in contributing to the community you need to submit a document stating:
+1) About your intiative?
+2) Why or How did you come up with this initiative?
+3) How will your initiative benefit this community?